 Edubabble: A glossary of teacher talk for current, retired, and aspiring teachers

-In over thirty years as a teacher, counselor, principal of elementary, middle and high schools, as well as six years as superintendent of schools (a CEO position in the jurisdiction in which I worked), I have found the vast majority of teachers to be dedicated, some to the point of being altruistic.
+In over thirty years as a teacher, counselor, principal of an elementary, a middle, and three high schools, as well as six years as a Superintendent of Schools (a CEO position in the jurisdiction in which I worked), I have found the vast majority of teachers to be dedicated, some to the point of being altruistic.
 They possess high levels of intrinsic motivation and may be broadly described as individually conservative and collectively liberal.
 They appear to eschew flamboyant attire, often sporting forgettable, almost dull, fashion.
 They seem to prefer practical rather than flashy cars.
 These are generalizations to be sure, but there is enough fodder in these idiosyncratic character traits to form a thematic thread throughout the glossary.

 A second overarching topic is the school as a unique employment venue.
 From supervision duty to the tyranny of the bell, and from lesson preparation to marking student work, there is much to say about how schools differ from most workplaces.
 Of course, the most obvious distinction is that schools are populated by students; and what children and teenagers say and do can make for some entertaining descriptions.
 Several entries attempt to capture such shenanigans and comprise a third thematic thrust throughout the glossary.